mose/ansible-mose/README.md

 License
 -------------
-The files in this repositoiry are usable under the MIT license.
+The files in this repository are usable under the terms of the MIT license.

 Copyright
 ------------